kgiszewski/G42.Safer/README.md

 When it comes to XSS protection, two thoughts should come to your mind:
 1) Sanitizing input
-2) Encoding sensitive characters on the out-stream.
+2) Encoding sensitive characters on the out-stream

 This simple library helps accomplish the latter.
 I have been working on some Regex data annotations that are not quite ready for prime time.